amrita3016/pcos---diagnosis/README.md

 # pcos-diagnosis
-lycystic ovary syndrome (PCOS) is a condition in which the ovaries produce an abnormal amount of androgens, male sex hormones that are usually present in women in small amounts.  the numerous small cysts (fluid-filled sacs) that form in the ovaries.
+polycystic ovary syndrome (PCOS) is a condition in which the ovaries produce an abnormal amount of androgens, male sex hormones that are usually present in women in small amounts.  the numerous small cysts (fluid-filled sacs) that form in the ovaries.
 However, some women with this disorder do not have cysts, while some women without the disorder do develop cysts.